Smana/smana.github.io/content/en/post/dagger-intro/index.md

 There are two main components involved:

 * The **Dagger CLI**: Our main access point for interacting with various functions and modules, downloading them, and displaying their execution results.
 * The **Dagger engine**: All operations performed with the CLI go through a `GraphQL` API exposed by a Dagger engine.
-Each client initiates its own session with the Core API, which has basic `functions`.
-These can then be extended the ones provided by modules (more on that later on).
+Each client establishes its own session with the Core API, which offers basic `functions`.
+These functions can be extended using additional modules (which will be explained later).

 <center><img src="dagger-api.png" width=600 alt="Dagger API"></center>

-Let's start by installing the CLI.
+Let's start by **installing the CLI**.
 If you've read my previous articles, you know that I like to use [**asdf**](https://blog.ogenki.io/fr/post/asdf/asdf/).

 ```console
 asdf plugin-add dagger